Eva1879/Customer-Segmentation-and-Retention-Analysis-in-E-commerce-retail-stores/README.md

 - **19% of customers** (Cluster 1) have already churned
 - **61% of customers** (Clusters 2 & 3) are active but need nurturing

-Protect VIPs (Clusters 2-3) with personal outreach and loyalty programs.
-Upsell regulars (Cluster 0) through bundles and referrals.
-Analyze churned customers (Cluster 1) to understand why they left, and reactivate 223 at-risk customers with "we miss you" offers before they churn.